nb

 • I want to visit some web services that are only accessible through my organization.
 For example, the email service can only be accessed from within my organization firewall.
 Another typical need is to access those non-open-access journal publications.
 Once again, not being able to use the organization VPN on my home machines prevents me from doing such a simple job in a convenient way, unless I am patient enough to go with the very slow Citrix connection.

 Having those practical needs for quite a while, I came across a YouTube video the other day introducing some interesting projects on GitHub and one of them is the main topic today – netbird.
 Since I am not a technical nerd and I don’t have any ideas about netbird and the technique behind it.
 But it just sounds interesting to me from the YouTube video and I just gave it a check out of curiosity.
 Checking it out, I found this is just the tool I need for quite a while.
 Though, I am still not fully into the technical world of the technique behind the scene (which actually seems to be a huge computer science scope from a non CS-major person like myself), I know how the technique is going to fill in my pocket regarding the several typical needs listed above.
 I think that is enough for me.
-As for what really is Network Address Translation (NAT) and how the NAT Traversal reall works, I probably will never have the capacity to learn about.
+As for what really is Network Address Translation (NAT) and how the NAT Traversal reall works, I probably will never have the capacity to learn about them.

 So, in this blog post, I will only cover how I use netbird to meet my practical needs as listed above.
 At the end of the day, I realized,